Focusing on a Proactive Approach to Employment Issues

 Workplace retaliation is when an employer seeks to punish an employee for participating or engaging in a legally protected activity.
 Retaliation can include discipline, demotion, salary reduction, job or shift reassignment.

-Contact Lacey Lyons Rezanka For Employment and Labor Law Legal Issues
+Contact Lacey Lyons Rezanka For Employment and Labor Law Legal Issues in Brevard County